Stochastic decomposition for $\ell_p$-norm symmetric survival functions on the positive orthant: Background on -norm symmetry

-where $R$ is a positive random variable uniquely determined in law by its so-called \emph{Williamson-$d$-transform} (see \cite{williamson56})
+where $R$ is a positive random variable uniquely determined in law by its so-called {Williamson-$d$-transform} (see \cite{williamson56})

 $\bm{U}^{(1)}$ is uniform on $S_{d,1}$, and $V_{p}$ is a random variable taking values in $[0,1]$ whose probability law is not explicitly known to date, all three objects mutually independent.
 Provided absolute continuity of the radial variable $R$, the two representations (\ref{stoch_ellsymchar}) and (\ref{stoch_ellsymsf}) imply that the notions of $\ell_p$-norm symmetric densities and $\ell_p$-norm symmetric survival functions are equivalent if and only if $p=1$, and $V_1 \equiv 1$ in that case.
-The survival copula of $\bm{X}$, respectively $\bm{Z}$, in this case $p=1$, which equals the distribution function of the random vector $\varphi(\bm{X})$, is called an \emph{Archimedean copula}, and is given by
+The survival copula of $\bm{X}$, respectively $\bm{Z}$, in this case $p=1$, which equals the distribution function of the random vector $\varphi(\bm{X})$, is an Archimedean copula, and is given by

-and the function $\varphi$ is called \emph{Archimedean generator}, see \cite[Chapter 2]{mai17} for background on the matter.
-In the general case $p \geq 1$, we see that $\bm{Z}^{p} \sim R^{p}\,V_p^{p}\,\bm{U}^{(1)}$ is a particular instance of an $\ell_1$-norm symmetric distribution (in both considered meanings), which implies from the results in \cite{charpentier14} that Kendall's {tau} between two components of $\bm{Z}$ is given by $1-\theta+\theta\,\tau_{\varphi}$, where $\tau_{\varphi}$ denotes Kendall's {tau} between two components of $\bm{X}$ in (\ref{stoch_ellsymchar}) in the case $p=1$.
-It is thus known from \cite{mcneil09} that Kendall's {tau} is minimized with the choice $\varphi(x)=(1-x)^{d-1}_+$ corresponding to $R \equiv 1$, with $\tau_{\varphi}=-1/(2\,d-3)$.
-For $p<(2\,d-2)/(2\,d-3)$ this implies negative association between the components of $\bm{Z}$ and we obtain a similar intuition as in the case of an $\ell_p$-norm symmetric density.
-In particular, it is known that if $R \sim M\,\big(\norm{\bm{\xi}^{(1)}}_1\big)^{\theta}$ for some positive random variable $M$ independent of $\bm{\xi}^{(1)}$ as defined above, then $\bm{Z} \sim M\,\big(\bm{\xi}^{(1)}\big)^{\theta}$ and the components of $\bm{Z}$ exhibit positive association whose strength is governed by the choice of $M$.
-Finally, the survival copula of the vector $\bm{Z}$ in (\ref{stoch_ellsymsf}) is an Archimedean copula with Archimedean generator $x \mapsto \varphi(x^{\theta})$, and these are sometimes referred to as \emph{outer power Archimedean copulas}.
-This parameter-enhancement technique has originally been introduced in \cite{oakes94}.
+and the function $\varphi$ is called {Archimedean generator}, see \cite[Chapter 2]{mai17} for background on the matter.
+In the general case $p \geq 1$, we see that $\bm{Z}^{p} \sim R^{p}\,V_p^{p}\,\bm{U}^{(1)}$ is a particular instance of an $\ell_1$-norm symmetric distribution (in both considered meanings).
+The survival copula of the vector $\bm{Z}$ in (\ref{stoch_ellsymsf}) is an Archimedean copula with Archimedean generator of the form $x \mapsto \varphi(x^{\theta})$, and these are sometimes referred to as {outer power Archimedean copulas}.
+This parameter-enhancement technique, introducing the power $\theta$ inside the argument of $\varphi$, has originally been introduced in \cite{oakes94}.
 The nomenclature ``outer power'' might appear surprising, since the power $\theta$ is taken ``inside'' $\varphi$, but is explained from traditional notation in the context of Archimedean copulas, where the roles of $\varphi$ and $\varphi^{-1}$ are often interchanged.